 Harris Manchester is the only Oxford college which is dedicated solely to mature students (21+ with no upper age limit).
-It has a warm and friendly atmosphere.
-There is a great deal of support available and each student is treated as an individual.
-Our diversity of age, nationality and background makes the college a very interesting and vibrant society.
+It has a warm and friendly atmosphere in which each student is supported and treated as an individual.
+Our diversity of age, nationality and background makes the college a very interesting and vibrant community.
 The college has a number of scholarships for second undergraduate degrees.

 Read more on the college website.